-- 9. St Mary's College acknowledges that children with food allergy need special care when cooking or undertaking food technology.
-St Mary's College will liaise with parents/guardians/carers prior to the student undertaking these activities/subjects.
-St Mary's College will utilise the resources available to support decision making processes noting that helpful information is available at: www.allergyfacts.org.au/images/pdf/foodtech.pdf - 10.
-St Mary's College will regularly undertake discussions with students about the importance of washing hands, eating their own food and not sharing food. - 11.
-The Principal/Deputy Principal/Head of Campus/First Aid Coordinator will inform emergency teachers, specialists, teachers and volunteers of the names of any students at risk of anaphylaxis, the location of each student's Individual Anaphylaxis Management Plan and adrenaline autoinjector, the School's Anaphylaxis Policy and each person's responsibility in managing an incident i.e. seeking a trained staff member.
+- A copy of each student's Individual Anaphylaxis Management Plan (IAMP) is easily accessible kept with the student's adrenaline autoinjector and additionally is available on SIMON in student's Medical Profile. - Where food-related activities are planned, staff liaise with parents/guardians/carers ahead of time - 2.
+Use non-food treats where possible, but if food treats are used in class, it is recommended that parents/guardians/carers of students with food allergy provide a treat box with alternative treats.
+Alternative treat boxes should be clearly labelled and only handled by the student. - 3.
+Staff do not provide food items from external sources to students who are at risk of anaphylaxis. - 4.
+Lunch box items/treats from other students in class should not contain the substances to which the student is allergic.
+Staff will avoid the use of food items as treats. - 5.
+Products labelled as containing specific allergens known to impact students such as may contain traces of nuts, should not be served to students allergic to nuts.
+Products labelled may contain milk or egg, should not be served to students with milk or egg allergies. - 6.
+Staff are to be aware of possible hidden allergens in food and other substances used in cooking, food technology, science and art classes including packaging e.g., peanut butter containers, egg containers. - 7.
+All cooking utensils, preparation dishes, plates, knives and forks are to be washed and cleaned thoroughly after preparation of food and cooking. - 8.
+St Mary's College acknowledges that children with food allergy need special care when cooking or undertaking food technology.
+St Mary's College liaises with parents/guardians/carers prior to the student undertaking these activities/subjects.
+St Mary's College utilises the resources available to support decision making processes noting that helpful information is available at: www.allergyfacts.org.au/images/pdf/foodtech.pdf - 9.
+St Mary's College regularly undertakes discussions with students about the importance of washing hands, eating their own food and not sharing food. - 10.
+The College Nurse and Daily Organiser informs emergency teachers, specialists, teachers and volunteers of the names of any students at risk of anaphylaxis, the location of each student's Individual Anaphylaxis Management Plan and adrenaline autoinjector, the School's Anaphylaxis Policy and each person's responsibility in managing an incident i.e. seeking a trained staff member.